cp-algorithms/cp-algorithms/src/data_structures/hare_tortoise_algorithm.md

 2. Both of them will point to head of the linked list initially.
 3. $slow$ will move one step at a time.
 4. $fast$ will move two steps at a time. (twice as speed as $slow$ pointer).
-5. check if at any point they point to the same node before any one(or both) reach null.
+5. Check if at any point they point to the same node before any one(or both) reach null.
-6. if they point to any same node at any point of their journey, it would indicate that the cycle indeed exists in the linked list.
+6. If they point to any same node at any point of their journey, it would indicate that the cycle indeed exists in the linked list.
-7. if we get null, it would indicate that the linked list has no cycle.
+7. If we get null, it would indicate that the linked list has no cycle.

 ![[tortouse_hare_cycle_found.png]]

-Now, that we have figured out that there is a cycle present in the linked list, for the next step we need to find out the starting point of cycle, i.e., `C.
+Now, that we have figured out that there is a cycle present in the linked list, for the next step we need to find out the starting point of cycle, i.e., **C**.
 ### Step 2: Starting point of the cycle
-1. Reset the $slow$ pointer to the `head` of the linked list.
+1. Reset the $slow$ pointer to the **head** of the linked list.
 2. Move both pointers one step at a time.
 3. The point they will meet at will be the starting point of the cycle.